minio/minio/docs/running-minio-as-a-service-on-windows.md

 # Running Minio as a service on Windows

 ## Install Minio service

-Download and install the (Windows Server 2003 Resource Kit Tools)[https://www.microsoft.com/en-us/download/details.aspx?id=17657].
+Download and install the [Windows Server 2003 Resource Kit Tools](https://www.microsoft.com/en-us/download/details.aspx?id=17657).
 It is old, but still works on recent Windows versions.
 On the latest Windows versions you'll get a warning message, but you can run it anyhow by clicking on "Run the program without getting help".